-Surprisingly, double-blinded, cross-over studies on glandular therapy have not been performed yet, and data supporting the therapeutic benefits of glandular extracts are primarily based on historical and anecdotal use.
+Additionally, double-blinded, cross-over studies on glandular therapy have not been performed yet, and data supporting the therapeutic benefits of glandular extracts are primarily based on historical and anecdotal use.

 PS.
 If you haven’t already, you may check out our Recommendations List for high-quality supplements, health products and services you can trust.
 There is probably nothing health-related you won’t find there + special discount codes are waiting for you.

 You May Also Like

 - Reactive Hypoglycemia: How to Identify and Fix Post-Meal Blood Sugar Crashes